 We already have a comprehensive article on it, so check it out if it is something you are interested in.

 Pretty straightforward.
-Manage who has the ability to approve, and who does not have this extra burden on their shoulders.
+Manage who has the ability to approve posts.

 Two birds with one stone.
-After clicking on the Approve button, the post will be scheduled automatically (Given that it had a time set, and that time was in the future)
+After clicking on the approve button, if the post has a date&time set, it will be scheduled automatically.